coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.1.5 [13/04/2016] =

+* Change: Allow "Hide Text" option to be used on second level menu items

+= 2.1.4 [11/04/2016] =

+* Fix for WordPress v4.5: Unable to save mega menu settings on Appearance > Menus page (Works around this change to core: https://core.trac.wordpress.org/changeset/36426)
+* Change: Allow textarea fields in toggle blocks
+* Change: Remove margin from Spacer toggle blocks

 = 2.1.3 [21/03/2016] =